 Take a walk through a book in parks within Tompkins County, NY.
 Children's book pages mark the way along a path you can explore with your child.

 Gently used children's books are available free for families to take home on over 50 red bookshelves in the community.

 A special collection of engaging books and sensory playthings for infants up to 18 months old that is distributed throughout Tompkins County to under-resourced families.

 All across the community, billboard-sized banners with colorful images of reading together encourage and inspire families to read to their children.
-“Read to Me” artwork is made into a calendar each year reminding families to read together every month.

 Head Start families receive a children’s book at a home visit and support and encouragement to make read-aloud part of everyday family life.